What Are the World’s Most Exclusive Luxury Credit Cards? Here Are 8

 To snag an invite, you must allegedly have at least $10 million in holdings with J.P.
 Morgan’s private bank.
 (Being President Barack Obama doesn’t hurt either.)
 The card’s annual fee is $595.

-- 3X Ultimate Rewards points per dollar spent on travel and dining; 1X on everything else
+- 10X Ultimate Rewards points per dollar on Lyft rides; 3X points per dollar spent on travel and dining; 1X on everything else

 - $300 annual travel credit